 Treat seasonal employees with respect and care.
 Invite them back for the next season if they were good workers.
 Create a referral process with rewards, so your seasonal employees can recruit their talented peers on your behalf.

 You have a few options for how you classify your seasonal employee hires.
 You can hire them as a:

-- Contractor, which is a self-employed worker who is not required to get benefits.
+- Contractor, which is a self-employed worker.
+You are not required to offer contractors benefits.
 Independent contractors can save you money, since you don’t have to pay them benefits, but you must let them do whatever work they deem necessary in order to complete the task you hired them for.
 Independent contractors are paid a flat fee for the job and pay their own expenses needed to get the job done.

 - Part-time employee, which means you get to set the employee’s hours, decide where they’ll work, mandate when work will be done, and provide the tools and equipment needed to work.
 Part-time employees are paid a guaranteed wage per hour or weekly salary.
 You can still save on paying full-time benefits by hiring part-time employees, and you get more control over the work being done.

 Depending on your business model, hiring seasonal help as independent contractors may be impossible — for example, if you’re setting their hours and giving them a specific way to work.
 In some cases, hiring independent contractors may work for you and be more cost-effective.
 You can set a flat fee and not have to worry about managing the contractor as they’re working.